 The sitter acts as a reassuring figure in the midst of a disorientating experience.
-He or she takes care of the physical setting, monitors the music, and, most importantly, acts as a sensitive pillar of support for the voyager.
+They take care of the physical setting, monitors the music, and, most importantly, acts as a sensitive pillar of support for the voyager.

 If you cannot find an experienced sitter to guide you, do not let this deter you from trying psychedelics.
 I have used LSD well over 15 times and have never had a sitter.
 Yet, I consider my experiences with LSD to be some of the most transformative of my entire life.

 If you do not have a sitter, you must manage the other 5 S’s.
-Also, as additional help, it may be a good idea to enlist the help of a friend, even if he or she has no experience with psychedelic use.
+Also, as additional help, it may be a good idea to enlist the help of a friend, even if they have no experience with psychedelic use.

 ‘Session’ refers to the general time for a voyage (depends on the psychedelic – see all our substance guides for more information) and the particular aspects of a voyage.
 According to the Psychedelic Explorer’s Guide, there are six stages to a psychedelic session: